CurveBending/CurveBending.github.io/_posts/2025-07-13-VPP - Democratizing the Energy Revolution.md

 #### Partnership-Driven Customer Acquisition Models

 VPP companies are increasingly recognizing that direct customer acquisition is prohibitively expensive and slow, leading to innovative partnership strategies that leverage existing customer relationships.
 Device manufacturer partnerships represent one of the most scalable approaches, where VPP companies integrate directly with smart thermostat, battery, and EV charger manufacturers to enable automatic enrollment in grid programs during device installation.
-Utility white-label partnerships, depiste slow, allow VPP technology providers to operate behind utility brands, eliminating customer education barriers while enabling utilities to offer grid services without internal development.
-For utility-facing VPPs, they can also shortcircuit the utility sales cycle by partnering with demand aggregators.
+Utility white-label partnerships, despite slow progress, allow VPP technology providers to operate behind utility brands, eliminating customer education barriers while enabling utilities to offer grid services without internal development.
+For utility-facing VPPs, they can also short-circuit the utility sales cycle by partnering with demand aggregators.

 #### Revenue Diversification and Risk Mitigation Strategies